-This course is designed for FSA ELA re-takers who need additional practice before retaking the FSA ELA test to meet the graduation requirement.
-The purpose of this course is to provide instruction that enables students to accelerate the development of reading and writing skills so they are able to successfully read and write grade level text independently.
-Instruction emphasizes reading comprehension, writing fluency, and vocabulary study through the use of a variety of literary and informational texts encompassing a broad range of text structure, genres, and levels of complexity.
-Students may be assigned to this course if test scores and academic achievement results indicate a need.
+This course is designed for students who need additional practice before retaking the ELA FAST state assessment.
+The purpose of this course is to provide instruction that enables students to accelerate the development of reading, writing and grammar skills so they are able to successfully comprehend and respond to grade-level texts independently.
+Instruction emphasizes test prep/practice for the following assessments, which can serve as a concordant score for the FAST: ACT, CLT and SAT.
+This includes skill building in reading comprehension, writing, grammar, fluency and vocabulary study through the use of a variety of literary and informational texts encompassing a broad range of text structure, genres, and levels of complexity.
+Students will be assigned to this course if test scores and academic achievement results indicate a need.